"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “I’ve landed in Organized Crime, not border patrol.”

 “Mafias control almost all the trucking in the country.
 We suspect that’s how the weapons are being delivered.
 They’re easy to conceal inside trucks.
-It’s a big enough operation that someone inside Husarska’s unit has to know who is moving what to where, and possibly even helps for a bribe.”
+It’s a big enough operation that someone inside Husarska’s unit has to know who is moving what to where, and probably helps for kickbacks.”

 “Do you suspect Husarska herself?”